 When contemplating a visit to these magnificent megaliths on Salisbury Plain, it is important to be aware of the best time to visit to avoid the crowds so you can take in their breathtaking beauty in a more peaceful atmosphere, as well as take the temperamental British weather into account.

 The summer months, from July to mid-September, are the busiest for visitors to the monument.
-Consequently, if you want to avoid the long lines and crowds, or excessive sweating in the blazing sun, the ideal time to visit and marvel at the ancient stones is usually during the spring or autumn months.
+Consequently, if you want to avoid the long lines, crowds, or excessive sweating in the blazing sun, the ideal time to visit and marvel at the ancient stones is usually during the spring or autumn.

 Facilities near Stonehenge

-The Stonehenge Visitor Centre provides restrooms, baby changing rooms, free internet access, and a gallery containing around 300 ancient artifacts for you to examine and learn more about ancient life in the British Isles.
+The Stonehenge Visitor Centre provides restrooms, baby changing rooms, free internet access, and a gallery containing around 300 ancient artifacts to examine and learn more about ancient life in the British Isles.

 Try to solve the mysteries of Stonehenge

-Located on the Salisbury Plain in the county of Wiltshire in the southwest English countryside, Stonehenge is one of the world’s most famous ancient archaeological sites, originally comprised of a group of approximately 80 megaliths.
+Located on the Salisbury Plain in the county of Wiltshire in the southwest English countryside, Stonehenge is one of the world’s most famous ancient archaeological sites, originally comprised of approximately 80 megaliths.

-Although there are many theories, the real purpose of the site is a mystery and likely will be forever— the fact is no one truly knows why or how the circle was constructed in the first place, or even how the stones even got there.
+Although there are many theories, the site’s real purpose is a mystery and likely will be forever— no one truly knows why or how the circle was constructed in the first place or even how the stones even got there.

 Take a guided walking tour or the complimentary walking tour one of the day tours offers while you are there to hear about many of the stories about this worldwide phenomenon.

-The stones were most likely taken from Wales, about 140 miles away, according to archeologists.
-That may not seem like much now, but keep in mind that each of these big rocks weighs 40 tons and was dragged on sleds without wheels over 5000 years ago.
+According to archeologists, the stones were most likely taken about 140 miles away from Wales.
+That may not seem like much now but remember that each of these big rocks weighs 40 tons and was dragged on sleds without wheels over 5000 years ago.
 Oof.

-Taking a guided Stonehenge tour from London will not only take you to the stones, but it will also allow you to hear theories and discuss ideas about the many mysteries surrounding the henge.
+A guided Stonehenge tour from London will not only take you to the stones but also allow you to hear theories and discuss the mysteries surrounding the henge.

 The history and function of mystical Stonehenge